 Additional expenditure has been required to cover extra cleaning covered by both contract cleaners as well as the staff, which has had an impact on both time and reserves.
-This may continue in 2021-22 but the assumption is that these additional costs may not be able to be recovered from additional grants as they were in 2019-20.
+This continued in 2021-22 but these additional costs have not been recoverable from additional grants as they were in 2019-20.

-Extra funding was received in September 2020 as part of the Governments catch-up funding which is being used to provide additional support and resources as part of the COVID catch-up strategy.
-This is not expected to continue in 2021-22.
+Extra funding was received in 2021-22 as part of the Governments catch-up funding which is being used to provide additional support and resources as part of the COVID catch-up strategy.
+This is expected to continue in 2022-23.

-In addition to this, income from lettings for the year ending 31 August 2021 was significantly reduced as a result of continued restrictions applied as a result of the pandemic which may increase now restrictions are lifted.
+In addition to this, income from lettings for the year ending 31 August 2022 was increased as a result of the removal of restrictions applied as a result of the pandemic